psarangi550/SonarQube_With_Python/markdowns/sonar_tut01.md

   - MS SQL
   - oracle

-- it can store various info such as
+- it can store various info such as below related to the `sonar instance`

   - quality snapshots
   - views